Equivalent models of derived stacks: Background

 Such \(\F_\bullet\) is referred to as a {\it homotopical hypercover} over \(x.\) \end{definition}

 \begin{definition}[{\cite[Corollary 4.6.2]{toen2005homotopical}}] Let \((C,S)\) be a small relative category.
-If \((C,S)\) carries a homotopical coverage \(K\) the left Bousfield localization of \((C,S)^\wedge\) in the class
+If \((C,S)\) carries a homotopical coverage \(\K\) the left Bousfield localization of \((C,S)^\wedge\) in the class

-where \(\F_\bullet\to \y(x)\) is a homotopical hypercover will be referred to as the {\it category of stacks on \((C,S)\)} and will be denoted by \(\Sh((C,S);\K).\) By \cite[Theorem 4.6.1]{toen2005homotopical} this localization exists. \end{definition} \begin{remark} A classical account of descent for hypercover on sites is in \cite[F. 1, E. 5, App.]{artin1973theorie} and \cite[\S 8]{artin2006etale}.
-A more modern exposition relevant for homotopy theory can be found in~\cite[\S 4 onwards]{dugger2004hypercovers} and \cite[\S 4.4]{toen2005homotopical}. \end{remark} Now we show that the choice of either injective or projective model structure\footnote{The same result with essentially the same proof holds for arbitrary intermediate model structures on presheaves in the sense of \cite{jardine2006intermediate}.} on the category of prestacks is irrelevant to the definition of sheaf topoi. \begin{lemma} Consider the left Bousfield localization \(L_{\L} (C,S)^\wedge_{proj}\) of the prestack category with the projective model structure with respect to \(\L\) (see Definition \ref{def:sheaves}) and consider the left Bousfield localization \(L_{\L} (C,S)^\wedge_{inj}.\) The identity functors induce an equivalence between the following model categories \begin{enumerate} \item The model topoi of presheaves with injective and projective model structures:
+where \(\F_\bullet\to \y(x)\) is a homotopical hypercover will be referred to as the {\it category of stacks on \((C,S)\)} and will be denoted by \(\Sh((C,S);\K).\) By a result of \TV \cite[Theorem 4.6.1]{toen2005homotopical} this localization exists. \end{definition} \begin{remark} A classical account of descent for hypercover on sites can be found in the book of \AGV \cite[F. 1, E. 5, App.]{artin1973theorie} and the book of Artin--Mazur~\mbox{\cite[\S 8]{artin2006etale}}.
+A more modern exposition relevant for homotopy theory can be found in \DHI \cite[\S 4 onwards]{dugger2004hypercovers} and \TV \cite[\S 4.4]{toen2005homotopical}. \end{remark} Now we show that the choice of either injective or projective model structure\footnote{The same result with essentially the same proof holds for arbitrary intermediate model structures on presheaves in the sense of Jardine \cite{jardine2006intermediate}.} on the category of prestacks is irrelevant to the definition of sheaf topoi. \begin{lemma} Consider the left Bousfield localization \(L_{\L} (C,S)^\wedge_{proj}\) of the prestack category with the projective model structure with respect to \(\L\) (see Definition \ref{def:sheaves}) and consider the left Bousfield localization \(L_{\L} (C,S)^\wedge_{inj}.\) The identity functors induce a Quillen equivalence between the following model categories \begin{enumerate} \item The model topoi of presheaves with injective and projective model structures:

 \item The model topoi of prestacks:

 \item The model topoi of sheaves: